 Postings that are backfilled from another association’s career center may not include salary information.

 Internal Number: 18956

 The Tufts University Chaplaincy is a dynamic hub supporting religious, spiritual, ethical, and cultural life for all members of the Tufts community on all of Tufts’ campuses.
-The University Chaplaincy provides pastoral care, supports religious and philosophical communities, educates about spiritual and ethical issues in society and the world, and promotes multi-faith engagement within Tufts’ tradition of progressive thought in education.
+The University Chaplaincy provides pastoral care, supports religious and philosophical communities, educates about spiritual and ethical issues in society and the world, and promotes multifaith engagement within Tufts’ tradition of progressive thought in education.
 Through its programming and initiatives, the Chaplaincy is actively committed to Tufts’ initiative in becoming an anti-racist institution and is welcoming to, and inclusive of, all people regardless of gender identity or sexual orientation.
-Reporting to the President, the University Chaplain leads the University Chaplaincy team, which currently includes six Associate Chaplains (Buddhist, Catholic, Humanist, Jewish, Muslim, and Protestant); one Advisor (Hindu); four administrative, program, and music staff; one chaplain intern; and thirteen student workers.
-The University Chaplaincy works with 15+ campus religious and philosophical communities that offer over manyweekly gatherings and special programs.
-Beyond its work supporting these communities, the University Chaplaincy offers multi-faith programming and services for the whole University and its staff serve as liaisons to various departments and schools and are members of various University committees related to diversity, equity, and inclusion, campus life, and mental health and wellness.
+Reporting to the President, the University Chaplain leads the University Chaplaincy team, which currently includes seven Associate Chaplains (Buddhist, Catholic, Humanist, Hindu, Jewish, Muslim, and Protestant); three administrative, program, and music staff; one chaplain intern; and thirteen student workers.
+The University Chaplaincy works with 15+ campus religious and philosophical communities that offer over many weekly gatherings and special programs.
+Beyond its work supporting these communities, the University Chaplaincy offers multifaith programming and services for the whole University and its staff serve as liaisons to various departments and schools and are members of various University committees related to diversity, equity, and inclusion, campus life, and mental health and wellness.
 The department also manages the care and use of Goddard Chapel and the Interfaith Center.

 What You'll Do